christianzabala/christianzabala.github.io/_posts/2019-10-1-What-are-my-resources-to-pass-the-JNCIA-DevOps-and-how-did-I-get-it-for-FREE?.md

 8. After you finish the course modules, you will need to take the Voucher Assessment Test which you must pass it within 3 attempts only but it doesn’t have any time limit.
 9. After you pass the assessment test you will need to click a button then you will get an email with the voucher code for the exam that you will apply for the Pearson Vue exam.

-And that’s how simple it is to get an Exam voucher worth of $200 US dollars.
+And that’s how simple it is to get an Exam voucher worth of $200 US dollars., Those steps is also applicable for JNCIA-Junos, JNCIA-Cloud and JNCDA, which I plan to have post of the resources I used to pass those exams.

 The Course might be enough already to pass the exam for individuals who already have existing knowledge already on most of the exam topics.
 But if you are a complete beginner like me you may want to continue studying on other resources.
 I have listed below the books, video courses, and other links that I used to pass the exam and help me on my daily work which I’m sure will also help others, especially for those who are just starting to learn about network automation.